Introduction – Common Core

 In later school life, in a case of prolonged school avoidence, the school(agency) if it recognizes a student having been absent for three days in a row (only), without they being able catch up with the responsible parent(s), the executive force (police) will be contacted to bring the student to school the same day.

 Obviously it is rightly assumed, that those students are actually present at home, as experience confirms.
 In sum, that’s all undertaken to make sure that all students all over Germany receive formal education.
 In America such data transmission is hardly imaginable.
 As far as for homeschool freedom, it’s there but the level depends on the state.
-For more on US homeschool resources please, rely on that post.
+For more on US homeschool resources please, rely on that related post.

-In the next posts you’ll
+In the next posts of this series you’ll

 - learn more on curriculum set-up in the context of Germany’s teachers education to secure the transmission of democratic values, and